emissions-api/documentation/user-stories/user-story-monthly-map-of-germany.md

 ### Goal

-Aggregated values for specific sub-areas of an area.
+Monthly aggregated values in a fixed grid for an area.

 ### Data

--     provide aggregated data for a set of areas, once
+- provide monthly aggregated data for an area
 - requires sensor data and positions

 ### Delivery